Board of Trustees

 Pat Halle – Potter and social justice community activist.
-Paraegal staff for 37 years at Disability Rights Maryland (formerly Maryland Disability Law Center).
+Paralegal staff for 37 years at Disability Rights Maryland (formerly Maryland Disability Law Center).

 Leathia West – Prince Georges County potter and teacher.
 Longtime Clayworks student; experienced political and community activist: founder and president of Kindness Corps.

-In addition, Clayworks Board of Trustees created an Advisory Group of 14 outstanding arts professionals from the Baltimore area.
-In May 2018, the Board, Advisory Group, and approximately 100 key stakeholders will engage in a charrette and strategic planning process that will ultimately result in visionary programmatic and financial models.
+Clayworks Board of Trustees created an Advisory Group of outstanding arts professionals from the Baltimore area.
+In June 2018, the Board, Advisory Group, and approximately 80 key stakeholders engaged in a charrette that began the strategic planning process that will ultimately result in visionary, programmatic, and financial models.
 With stability and planning, Baltimore Clayworks will restore the core value of “joy” to the community and build an aspirational road map for its future.